Eon-Nations/EonPluginAPI/README.md

+⚠️ Project has been Deprecated in favor of EonCore ⚠️

 # EonPluginAPI

 Welcome to EonPluginAPI, a powerful and versatile API designed to provide shared functionality across various repositories within the Eon Minecraft server ecosystem.
 This API simplifies common tasks, offers a clean interface to the database, and provides an improved development experience for Bukkit events.